brettz9/eslint-config-ash-nazg/README.md

 - `quote-props` - Changed to "as-needed" as properties more verbose and uglier with quoting
 - `valid-jsdoc` - The specific rules adopted add more checking.
+- `import/order` - Enforcing "builtin", "external", "internal" and then
+  ["parent", "sibling", "index"] in any order as these may be project-specific.

 ## Rationale for adding JSDoc rules